rory-little/rory-little.github.io/_posts/2020-07-22-jobs_rooks_polynomials.md

   </figure>
 </div>

-So, we have finally reached our desired rook polynomial, $$R(B, x)$$, now we need to return to our original problem statement: counting ways to distribute jobs.
+So, we have finally reached our desired rook polynomial, $$R(B, x)$$.
+Now we need to return to our original problem statement - counting ways to distribute jobs.

 ## Distributing jobs